Helped to defeat a US$1.6 billion claim against a Middle Eastern state

 Another client tells GAR that Balz Gross’s experience made the firm’s work “very convincing”, as did the tactical skills of the rest of the team and their ability to analyse every detail of a complicated case.

 Homburger is a full service Swiss business law firm.
-Since 1957, Homburger has advised and represented companies, entrepreneurs, boards and executives in transactions as well as in complex cases, both domestically and globally.
+Since 1957, Homburger advises and represents companies, entrepreneurs, boards and executives in transactions as well as in complex cases, both domestically and globally.
 The firm is top-ranked in all major areas of business law and has worked with clients from all around the world.